-This is a lot of time to adapt us to hunting and gathering.
-This is the environment our bodies are adapted for.
+That’s a lot of time to adapt us to hunting and gathering!

 Here are some examples of health advice, and how they match those hunter-gatherer activities that lead to survival and reproduction:

 - Exercise.
 It boosts physical strength, makes you happy, lose weight, increases your energy levels, improves brain function, memory and sleep (1)

 Exercise is the activity of hunting and foraging.
 It was beneficial for hunter-gathers to be at their best while finding food.
 Here, have some BDNF to improve your brain function for the hunt.
 Exercise use to happen naturally.
 It was tied to our survival.

 - Walk 10,000-15,000 steps per day (2)